Skip to main page content

 Organizational Behaviour & Clinical Supervision

-This course acquaints the learner with the organizational structure and behaviour of a typical social service agency.
+This course acquaints the learner with the organizational structure, governance and behaviour of a typical social service agency.
 It investigates leadership and management decision making process which influence the behaviour of individuals and groups.
 Administrative duties involved in a variety of CYC based settings, including the supervisory process, staff performance appraisals, leadership issues, accountability and professional development are emphasized.

 CMH-1023